-PCD will brief the EWDD General Manager on the procurement document and associated schedule at the regularly scheduled department transmittal meeting.
+PCD will brief the EWDD General Manager on the procurement document and associated schedule on a regular basis.

-PCD will work with the EWDD Information and Technology Division to issue public notification through an announcement in a local public medium, the EWDD webpage, the City's Early Notification System, LA Business Assistance Virtual Network (BAVN), and other customary and reasonable means of notifying the public, advising of the release of the procurement document.
+PCD will work with the EWDD Information and Technology Division to issue public notification through an announcement in a local public medium, the EWDD webpage, the City's Early Notification System, LA Business Assistance Virtual Network (BAVN) at LABAVN.org, and other customary and reasonable means of notifying the public, advising of the release of the procurement document.

-EWDD may request a Letter of Intent to Propose from potential proposers.
+EWDD may request a mandatory Letter of Intent to Propose from potential proposers.